KRISHNA DAS CATALOG

 Pilgrim Heart (1998)

-Krishna Das’s deep tones mix and mingle with African beats, finger cymbals, sarangi, khol, and electronic programming to create the signature pop-worldbeat sound of this ever-popular recording—including “Namah Shivaya,” which KD jokingly calls his “greatest hit,” and “Devi Puja,” the cycle of prayers to the Goddess that he often sings in his kirtans and workshops.
-British world-famous musician Sting is a guest collaborator in this album, with vocals in “Mountain Hare Krishna,” and bass in “The Ring Song”—which KD learned at the foothills of the Himalayas, presented with a short narrative of the Ramayana, playfully set to an ebullient township jive.
+“Pilgrim Heart” features a dozen popular tracks, each anchored by KD’s deep and heartfelt vocals.
+The arrangements are colorfully rich, driven by African beats and adorned with finger cymbals, sarangi, khol, and electronic programming to create the signature pop-worldbeat sound of this ever-popular recording.
+The album includes, “Namah Shivaya,” which KD jokingly calls his “greatest hit,” and “Devi Puja,” the cycle of prayers to the Goddess that he often sings in his kirtans and workshops.
+Pop icon Sting is a guest collaborator, with vocals on “Mountain Hare Krishna,” and bass on “The Ring Song,” which KD learned at the foothills of the Himalayas.
+“The Ring Song” is presented with a short narrative of the Ramayana, playfully set to an ebullient township jive.

 One Track Heart (1996)

 This is Krishna Das’s first recorded collection of prayers and chants, his calling card when he first started “chanting with people” in the U.S. Filled with the simple chants he had learned while living in India, it’s a mix of upbeat, drum-driven tracks and lush, meditative ones.
 There’s less call-and-response (kirtan) structure than in some of his later recordings, and the album features vocal contributions from Diana Rogers programming by Jim Wilson (Little Wolf, Tulku).
 The album, produced by Jai Uttal, ends with a special gift: a rare and precious recording of Maharaj-ji (Neem Karoli Baba) chanting “Sri Ram.”

 Chants of the Lifetime: Searching for a Heart of Gold (2010)